-These significant impacts apply to several conservation significant species impacted by this Project and a land-based offset may be required.
-Therefore, this BOMS has been prepared with the expectation that offset would be required for the koala, black-throated finch and squatter pigeon.
+These significant impacts apply to ten conservation significant species impacted by this Project and a land-based offset will be required.
+Therefore, this BOMS has been prepared to demonstrate the Projects ability to satisfy this offset obligation and how conservation outcomes will be achieved.